natikgadzhi/respawn-io/_posts/hello-world.md

   Another approach would be to point `postsDirectory` to a subdirectory in the Obsidian vault.
 While you can get away without hardlinks, you might run into issues with links between notes and linking assets later.

-  I haven't figured out assets (images) and links between notes yet.
-But since it's just `remark`, I should be able to hook into it's processor and process wikilinks.